gentinuhiu/Smart-Farm/README.md

 - **Actionable Guidance**: Receive personalized recommendations and best practices tailored to your farm's unique needs.
 Our platform empowers you with actionable insights to prevent plant loss and optimize productivity.

 ## How to Use
-<h2>Submission Details</h2>

 <h3>Running the Example</h3>

-<h4>Overview</h4>
-<p>The example serves as a reference to kickstart your journey with our topic.
-You're not obliged to run the example or adhere to the same approach.
-Feel free to utilize GenAI APIs instead of the local Llama model used in the example.</p>

 <h4>Preparation</h4>
 <ul>
   <li>Start by installing Python and Pip.</li>
   <li><strong>Windows specific</strong>: On Windows, you'll also need to install Visual Studio build tools with CMAKE support (refer to the picture) to run the local Llama model.</li>

 </ul>

 <h4>Virtual Environment</h4>